-- As you develop each subtopic into a distinct piece of web content, link back to the core topic.
+- As you develop each subtopic into a distinct piece of web content (i.e., think blog post content), link back to the core topic.

-And, by the way, don't forget to search your physical archives.
+And, by the way, don't forget to conduct a content audit and search your physical archives.
 You may have already created a significant piece of research that addresses the needs of your keyword research and can be transformed into a digital content cornerstone and supporting articles.

 Pillar content structure checklist

-For that reason, a pillar content page resembles a modified landing page since it includes an offer and conversion form.
+For that reason, a pillar content page resembles a modified landing page since it can include an offer and conversion form.